 7 Coins You Need To Have In Your Coin Collection

-What are the 7 coins your coin collection can’t be without?
+Here are the 7 great American coins that your coin collection can’t be without:

 This classic American coin was minted from 1859 to 1909.